joouha/euporie/docs/pages/troubleshooting.rst

 Images not displaying in tmux
 -----------------------------

-Tmux only supports sixel graphics in version 3.4 and later (and must be compiled with sixel support).
+:term:`Tmux <Terminal multiplexer>` only supports sixel graphics in version 3.4 and later (and must be compiled with sixel support).
 For older tmux versions or when using kitty graphics, you can try:

 .. code-block:: bash